Feds decline charges against officers in Tamir Rice case

 Feds decline charges against officers in Tamir Rice caseNew

-WASHINGTON (AP) — The Justice Department says it cannot bring federal criminal charges against two Cleveland police officers for the 2014 fatal shooting of 12-year-old Tamir Rice, whose death became a national symbol in the Black Lives Matter movement.
-Tamir was playing with a pellet gun outside a recreation center in Cleveland on Nov.
-22, 2014, when he was shot and killed by Officer Timothy Loehmann, who is white, seconds after Loehmann and his partner arrived at the scene.
+WASHINGTON (AP) — The Justice Department says it cannot bring federal criminal charges against two Cleveland police officers for the 2014 fatal shooting of 12-year-old Tamir Rice.
+The child’s death became a national symbol in the Black Lives Matter movement.
+Tamir was playing with a pellet gun outside a recreation center in Cleveland when he was shot and killed by Officer Timothy Loehmann, who is white, seconds after Loehmann and his partner arrived at the scene.
 The burden of proof in federal civil rights cases involving police officers is very high.
 Prosecutors must prove that an officer’s actions willfully broke the law rather than being the result of a mistake, negligence or bad judgment.